Where to set up your educational business in Europe?

 • ERP and safety (buildings, accessibility, compliance)

-Indicative timescale: 12 to 24 months depending on project maturity.
+Indicative timeframe: 12 to 24 months depending on the project’s level of maturity.

-Benefit : maximum legitimacy in Europe and the French-speaking world.
+Key advantage: maximum legitimacy across Europe and the French-speaking world.

 Common pitfalls :